Y0Coss/docs-fork/pages/network/load_balancer/case_blue_green/guide.en-gb.md

 ### Blue front-end

 This **front-end** is dedicated to accessing the production infrastructure.
 The ports exposed to your customers are the standard ports for accessing the service.
-In this case, we are exposing a HTTP service, so we will use port 80 (443 if you would like an SSL termination).
+In this case, we are exposing an HTTP service, so we will use port 80 (443 if you would like an SSL termination).

-#### Via the OVHcloud Control Panel:
+#### Via the OVHcloud Control Panel

 ![Adding a front-end dedicated to production, a blue front-end](images/frontend1.png){.thumbnail}

 ![Enter the blue front-end’s configuration](images/fblue.png){.thumbnail}

-#### Via the API:
+#### Via the OVHcloud API

 > [!api]
 >